 Here are the key elements every series bible needs to contain:

 1. The title.
 You need a title that is catchy, memorable and, if at all possible, captures the essence of the show you’re proposing.
-If you’re an established producer, or are creating a spin-off, you can get away with titling your show after your main character (e,g., Ed, Joey, Fraizer, Abby’s), but if you’re an unknown writer with an unknown property, it’s best to get to the point (e.g., Survivor, Broad City, Supernatural, Veep.)
+If you’re an established producer, are creating a spin-off, or are working from an established IP, you can get away with titling your show after your main character (e,g., Frasier, Wednesday, Reacher), but if you’re an unknown writer with an unknown property, it’s best your title reflects its core concept (e.g., Survivor, Animal Control, Supernatural, Veep).

-3. Statement of your structure.
+3. A statement of your structure.
 How long is each episode designed to run?
 Traditionally, you have a choice of either 30 minutes or 60 minutes.
 Most comedies are 30 minutes.
 Most dramas are 60 minutes.
 But there are exceptions.

 Comedies have to be broken down even further.
-Are you proposing a classic three-camera sit-com filmed in front of a studio audience (e.g. The Big Bang Theory, Mom, etc.), or a more contemporary, heavily edited, single-camera show (e.g., Arrested Development, Young Sheldon, etc.)
+Are you proposing a classic three-camera sit-com filmed in front of a live studio audience (e.g. The Conners, The Big Bang Theory, etc.), or a more contemporary, heavily edited, single-camera show (e.g., Curb Your Enthusiasm, Abbott Elementary, etc.)

 If you’re proposing a reality show, is it a competition-style show like American Idol, The Amazing Race, or The Bachelor, or is it a documentary-type reality show like Ice Road Truckers or Keeping Up with the Kardashians?

-4. Statement of your show’s setting in terms of both where and when.
-For example, Brooklyn Nine-Nine is a single-camera episodic comedy set primarily in a Brooklyn, New York, police station.
-Grey’s Anatomy is a serialized medical drama set primarily in a private teaching hospital in Seattle, Washington.
-AMC’s Mad Men was a serialized period drama originally set in a mid-sized Madison Avenue ad agency in 1960.
-FOX’s The Orville is an episodic science-fiction comedy-drama set aboard a starship in the 25th century.
+4. A statement of your show’s setting in terms of both where and when.
+For example, the multi-Emmy-winning Abbott Elementary is a single-camera episodic comedy set primarily in an inner-city Philadelphia elementary school.
+The long-running Grey’s Anatomy is a serialized medical drama set primarily in a private teaching hospital in Seattle, Washington.
+Mad Men was a serialized period drama originally set in a mid-sized Madison Avenue ad agency in 1960.
+Seth MacFarlane’s The Orville is an episodic science-fiction comedy-drama set aboard a starship in the 25th century.
 Settings are extremely important to a series as they tend to not only reflect the show’s genre, but also its style and content.
 We know that shows set in police stations are going to involve crimes and mysteries.
 Shows set in hospitals are going to involve life-and-death medical issues.
 Shows set on starships are going to involve fantastic alien encounters and cosmic phenomenon.
 Settings are often as much a character as the people themselves.
 And having an unusual setting can help distinguish your series from its competitors.

-Setting.
+A. Setting.
 As stated above, having an unusual setting — including unusual time periods — can help make your series uniquely interesting.
-Examples of this approach include Silicon Valley (a workplace comedy set in a 21st century tech “incubator”) “MERCY STREET” (a hospital drama set during the Civil War), and Peaky Blinders (a ganger epic set in 1919 Birmingham, England).
+Examples of this approach include Silicon Valley (a workplace comedy set in a 21st century tech “incubator”) , The White Lotus (a multi-character class drama set in a series of exotic hotels), and Peaky Blinders (a ganger epic set in 1919 Birmingham, England).

-A “Wow” Factor.
+B. A “Wow” Factor.
 Many series sell based primarily on a core idea that might otherwise be termed “high-concept.”
 This means that there is a strong twist or fantasy factor that figures into the plotting of every episode.
-Some 21st century series that contain an obvious “Wow” factor include Big Love (about a fundamentalist Mormon with three wives), Once Upon a Time (about a town inhabited by fairy tale characters), American Gods (about a pantheon of modern “gods” determined to rule the earth) and The Umbrella Academy (about a dysfunctional family of superheroes).
+Some 21st century series that contain an obvious “Wow” factor include Big Love (about a fundamentalist Mormon with three wives), Once Upon a Time (about a town inhabited by fairy tale characters), American Gods (about a pantheon of modern “gods” determined to rule the earth) and The Boys (about a team of superheroes controlled by a corrupt corporation).
 Virtually all sci-fi, fantasy, and horror shows are based on some kind of “Wow” factor.

-Lead Character.
+C. Lead Character.
 It is very common for a show to be built around a single, particularly compelling lead character.
 Comedies are often built around established comedians (e.g., Jerry Seinfeld, Drew Carry, Tim Allen, Roseanne Barr, Larry David, etc.) who bring with them a known personality.
-Others, like Kimmy Schmitt (The Unbreakable Kimmy Schmitt), Sheldon Cooper (The Big Bang Theory) and Michael Scott (The Office) must be built from scratch.
-Examples of unique characters who are synonymous with contemporary dramatic shows include Dr. Shaun Murphy, the autistic savant in The Good Doctor, Elliot Alderson, the brilliant but psychotic hacker in Mr. Robot, Carrie Matheson, the bipolar intelligence agent in Homeland, and Jimmy McGill, the morally challenged attorney in Better Call Saul.
+Others, like Kimmy Schmitt (The Unbreakable Kimmy Schmitt), Dr. Sheldon Cooper (The Big Bang Theory) and Michael Scott (The Office) must be built from scratch.
+Examples of unique characters who are synonymous with contemporary dramatic shows include Dr. Shaun Murphy, the autistic savant at the center of The Good Doctor, Elliot Alderson, the brilliant but schizophrenic hacker in Mr. Robot, Carrie Matheson, the bipolar intelligence agent in Homeland, and Jimmy McGill, the morally challenged attorney in Better Call Saul.

 All of the information above needs to be condensed and expressed in a few simple introductory paragraphs.
 Be as descriptive as possible without being hyperbolic.
 Avoid comparing your show to other successful (or worse yet, unsuccessful) series, or setting your concept up as being somehow unique or trail-blazing.
 (The vast majority of shows that get on their air — and succeed — are shows that put a new or interesting twist on established tropes and genres.)
 Don’t describe why you created this show or why you think/believe/are so sure people will want to watch it.
 Just give the facts in as entertaining and engaging way as possible.